totalspectrum/spin2cpp/doc/basic.md

  - Input and output isn't fully implemented yet.

- - DATA/READ/RESTORE is not implemented yet.
+ - RESTORE is not implemented yet.

  - ON x GOTO is not implemented yet.